saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 ## 4 Machine Room
 A partially flooded and sunk machine room.

-An old pump is there, broken beyond repair.
+An old pump is there, hopelessly broken.
+A wizard can fix it with the **Machine spirit** spell, though.
+If fixed it will pump out the water from the [flooded embalming room](#5-flooded-embalming-room) and from the [illustrated vault](#6-illustrated-vault).

 Searching this room you may find a **mechanic's toolkit**.